rahul-amzn/terraform-aws-codestar/README.md

 5. Change to the deploy directory.<br>
    `cd ../deploy`

-6. Open `dev.auto.tfvars` and edit the default values to match your environment.
+6. Open **dev.auto.tfvars** and edit the default values to match your environment.

 ## Note
-Both `aws_codestarconnections_host` and `aws_codestarconnections_connection` resources are created in `PENDING` status by default.
-Authentication with the host provider must be completed in the AWS Console.
+Both `aws_codestarconnections_host` and `aws_codestarconnections_connection` resources are created in **PENDING** status by default.
+Authentication with the host provider must be completed in the AWS Developer Tools console.
 For more information, see [Set up a pending host](https://docs.aws.amazon.com/dtconsole/latest/userguide/connections-host-setup.html).